-The best INTJ careers are those professions that cater to the skills and personality traits common among INTJs.
+The best careers for INTJ personalities are those professions that cater to the skills and personality traits common among INTJs.

-INTJ individuals are logical, creative, intelligent and ambitious.
+INTJ individuals are logical, creative, intelligent, ambitious, and have a thirst for knowledge.
 These are the type of people who focus on and invest in their future instead of worrying about the here and now.
-While these people are typically social introverts, they do not lack confidence, and they are fully aware of just how intelligent they are.
+While these personalities are typically social introverts, they do not lack confidence, and they are fully aware of just how intelligent they are.

 Indeed, this confidence sometimes comes off as arrogance, which is one of the things that challenges most INTJs.
 But, as long as INTJs keep their egos in check, their attitudes will be seen as confidence, rather than arrogance or self-satisfaction.

 If you’ve gotten this personality type on a Myers-Briggs personality test, you may be wondering which career choices you’ll enjoy the most.
 There are a number of careers that work, especially in the tech industry.
-Let’s take a look at some of the best INTJ careers that will bring the most satisfaction to these “Architects.”
+Let’s take a look at some of the best INTJ careers that will bring the most satisfaction to the group of people called “Architects.”

 - Computer Programmer